-- completion of properly distributed credit hour requirements for the baccalaureate degree in effect when the student was admitted to their home school, - completion of 15 credit hours, with a minimum grade of C in each course, - 6 credits must be from the 300-level or higher, - 9 credits must be completed at IU Indianapolis, - to declare the minor, complete the School of Liberal Arts online declaration form: https:// liberalarts.iupui.edu/admissions/update-majorform.html

-Communication Studies majors cannot complete this minor.
+- completion of properly distributed credit hour requirements for the baccalaureate degree in effect when the student was admitted to their home school, - completion of 15 credit hours, with a minimum grade of C in each course, - 6 credits must be from the 300-level or higher, - 9 credits must be completed at IU Indianapolis, - to declare the minor, complete the School of Liberal Arts online declaration form here. - Communication Studies majors cannot complete this minor.

 - COMM-C 180: Interpersonal Communication (3 cr.)
-OR - COMM-M 150: Mass Media and Contemporary Society (3 cr.)
+OR - COMM-M 150: Media, Culture, and Society (3 cr.)